Writing a Canadian Resume: Formatting Tips & Examples

 - Memberships — Your commitment to the industry, its value, ethics and community are a must for employers.

-- Foreign languages with your level of proficiency — With more than 8 million immigrants from all over the world living in Canada, including foreign languages can show your ability to communicate with the diverse community.
+- Foreign languages — With more than 8 million immigrants from all over the world living in Canada, including foreign languages can show your ability to communicate with the diverse community.

 Remember to always tailor these sections to the employer’s culture and needs.